samraseerat786/feed-the-hunger/Readme.md

-# My Final year project is a Charity application with following.
+# My Final year project is a Feed the hunger application with following.
 <h3>Frontend Work</h3>
 Tools and technologies <br/>
 •	Hybrid Application, where Ionic framework and angular used for front-end.<br/>